ultralytics/ultralytics/README.md

 ## <div align="center">Documentation</div>

-See below for a quickstart installation and usage example, and see the [YOLOv8 Docs](https://docs.ultralytics.com/) for full documentation on training, validation, prediction and deployment.
+See below for a quickstart install and usage examples, and see our [Docs](https://docs.ultralytics.com/) for full documentation on training, validation, prediction and deployment.

 <details open>
 <summary>Install</summary>